-As part of a £250 million-pound investment to create a state-of-the-art 10,000Mbps full-fibre network in the Home Counties, we have begun work on installing our network in Marlow.
+As part of a £250 million-pound investment to create a state-of-the-art 10,000Mbps full-fibre network, we are currently building our network across towns in the Home Counties.

 This page is designed to keep you informed of progress and where we are currently working.